nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `SavvyToDo` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Add task
+### Use case: Add task

 **MSS**

-1. User enters command to add task
+1. User enters command to add task according to parameters
-2. System adds the task <br>
+2. System adds the task to a list of tasks <br>
 Use case ends.

 **Extensions**

 1a.
 User input is invalid
 > 1a1.
+System shows an error message <br>
+> Use case resumes at step 1

+1b.
+START_DATE and END_DATE are different, the RECURRING_TYPE has to be larger than the duration between START_DATE and END_DATE. (e.g. A 3d2n trip can be recurring weekly, not daily)
+> 2b1.
+System shows an error message <br>
+> Use case resumes at step 1

+1c.
+START_DATE and END_DATE are different, END_DATE is before START_DATE
+> 1c1.
+System shows an error message <br>
+> Use case resumes at step 1

+1d.
+START_DATE and END_DATE are the same, END_TIME is before START_TIME
-System shows error message
+> 1d1.
+System shows an error message <br>
+> Use case resumes at step 1

+### Use case: List tasks

+**MSS**

+1. User requests to list tasks
+2. System shows a list of tasks <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> 2a1.
+System shows an alert message <br>
 > Use case ends

-#### Use case: Delete person
+### Use case: Search task

 **MSS**

+1. User requests to find tasks by keyword
+2. System displays the list of tasks that contains the keyword in the name<br>
+Use case ends.

+**Extensions**

+1a.
+No parameter entered after command word
+> System shows a 'no parameter entered' error message.<br>
+> Use case resumes at step 1

+3a.
+The list is empty
+> 2a1.
+System shows a 'no task found' alert message.<br>
+> Use case ends

+### Use case: Modify task

+**MSS**

 1. User requests to list tasks
+2. System shows a list of tasks
+3. User requests to modify certain attribute(s) of a specific task
+4. System modifies the task and saves it <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> 2a1.
+Use case ends

+3a.
+The given index is invalid

+> 3a1.
+System shows an error message <br>
+  Use case resumes at step 2

+3b.
+At least one parameter entered by user is invalid

+> 3b1.
+System shows an error message and display the expected format <br>
+  Use case resumes at step 2

+### Use case: Delete task

+**MSS**

+1. User requests to list tasks
-2. SavvyToDo shows a list of tasks
+2. System shows a list of tasks
 3. User requests to delete a specific task in the list
-4. AddressBook deletes the task <br>
+4. System deletes the task <br>
 Use case ends.

 **Extensions**